Owez/mdcx/README.md

 ## Roadmap

-Here are the upcoming features for the development of mdx:
+Here are the upcoming features for the development of mdcx:

 - Markdown:
   - [ ] Heading links